apitrace/apitrace/README.markdown

     glretrace application.trace

-Pass the `-sb` option to use a single buffered visual.
+Pass the `--sb` option to use a single buffered visual.
 Pass `--help` to `glretrace` for more options.

 EGL traces must be replayed with `eglretrace` instead of `glretrace`.